Dave Dexter Jr.: The Beatles

 After 97% of Capitol stock was acquired by the British company EMI in 1955, Dexter was placed in charge of screening that company's releases to determine if they were suitable for American release.
 He rejected most, and Capitol gave little promotional support to those records from EMI that were released.
 When the Beatles were initially signed to EMI's Parlophone label and began to enjoy considerable success in Britain, Dexter turned down their initial four single releases, believing the group was not suitable for American audiences.
-He was finally ordered to release "I Want To Hold Your Hand", their fifth UK single, in late 1963.
+Dexter had a change of heart while visiting England in the autumn of 1963, seeing the effects of Beatlemania on the UK music scene and industry, and encouraged Capitol to license The Beatles' recordings for US release, once they were released from Swan Records.
+Capitol eventually released "I Want To Hold Your Hand", their fifth UK single, in the U.S. in December, 1963.

 In addition, Dexter rejected the following British EMI artists on behalf of Capitol in 1963 and 1964: Parlophone's the Hollies and Billy J. Kramer and the Dakotas, His Master's Voice's the Swinging Blue Jeans and Manfred Mann, and Columbia's Gerry and the Pacemakers, the Animals, the Yardbirds, Herman's Hermits and the Dave Clark Five, all of whom had some U.S. success on other labels beginning in 1964.
 In a memo dated Feb.
 20, 1964 to Capitol Records head Alan W. Livingston, Dexter viewed most of these artists as unsuccessful, praising only Freddie and the Dreamers, whom he signed to Capitol.

 Dexter oversaw the Beatles' American releases in 1964 and 1965, compiling the albums according to his belief in the different needs of the American market, where albums tended to contain fewer songs than their UK counterparts, and where hit singles were routinely included on albums rather than being considered separate as was then common in the UK.
 Dexter also remastered the recordings, sometimes adding reverb and altering the stereo picture.
-The resulting albums achieved great success, but have often been criticized over the years; critic Dave Marsh, for example, referred to Dexter's treatment of the recordings as "genuine stupidity".
+The resulting albums achieved great success and were much-loved by American fans, but have often been criticized over the years; critic Dave Marsh, for example, referred to Dexter's treatment of the recordings as "genuine stupidity".
 Beatles producer George Martin and the Beatles themselves were also very critical of Dexter's alterations to their material, and for all territories, including America, the Beatles reissues of the 1980s forward almost exclusively used only the original UK packaging and mixes.
 The Dexter-altered versions of the Beatles canon were eventually released on CD in the form of the box sets The Capitol Albums, Volume 1 (2004) and The Capitol Albums, Volume 2 (2006).